pantheon-systems/documentation/source/docs/articles/sites/domains.md

 Redirecting to standardize on either root domains or subdomains using PHP is supported at all paid site service levels with the Legacy and Custom base domains, as well as HTTPS Enabled Environments for sites with any base domain.

 For sites launched with Pantheon.io base domains, redirecting root domains using our www-redirector to standardize on the www subdomain is supported.
-Redirecting correctly-configured subdomains using PHP to other subdomains is also supported.
+Redirecting correctly configured subdomains using PHP to other subdomains is also supported.
 However, redirecting to root domains is not supported in the default configuration.
-To standardize on a root domain with a Pantheon.io base domain site, utilize a DNS provider with `CNAME` flattening for root domains, rather than setting any records to our www-redirector.
+To standardize on a root domain with a Pantheon.io base domain site, use a DNS provider with `CNAME` flattening for root domains, rather than setting any records to our www-redirector.
 In this case you would set the flattened `CNAME` record for the root domain to `env-sitename.pantheon.io`.
-Alternatively, you may obtain a load-balanced `A` record by setting the site to at least a Pro service level, enabling HTTPS service with a custom certificate, and configuring the DNS for HTTPS Enabled Environments.
+Alternatively, you may obtain a load-balanced `A` record by setting the site to at least a Pro service level, enabling HTTPS service with a custom certificate, and configuring the DNS for HTTPS enabled environments.

+##See Also

 * [Redirect to a Common Domain](/docs/articles/sites/code/redirect-incoming-requests/#redirect-to-a-common-domain)
 * [Redirecting to HTTPS](/docs/articles/sites/code/redirect-incoming-requests/#redirecting-to-https)